-In 2006 the first group of Prep students joined the school.
-Since then the Junior School (Foundation to Year 6) has steadily grown.
-Establishing a great history of addressing the academic and pastoral needs of its students.
+In 2006 the first group of Foundation students joined the College.
+Since then, the Junior School (Foundation to Year 6) has steadily grown, establishing a great history of addressing the academic and pastoral needs of its students.

 In 2009 the Arts and Technology Wing was opened at the southern end of the College.
 This facility enabled the College to enrich its offerings in the Arts.
 Students now have access to a modern, well equipped visual and ceramic arts classroom with its own kiln.

-During 2010 the current Library and Junior Primary classroom blocks were constructed.
-The new facilities were opened in 2011 together with a Senior Computer lab and a new sports oval, replacing the old original orchard.
+During 2010 the current Library and Junior School classroom blocks were constructed.
+The new facilities were opened in 2011, together with a senior computer lab and a new sports oval, replacing the original orchard.

 2012 saw the opening of more classroom facilities for Junior School students.
 These facilities were enhanced with the addition of the current adventure playground.

-In January 2015 Christ The King Anglican College became part of the Anglican Schools Commission and changed its name to Cobram Anglican Grammar School (CAGS).
+In January 2015 Christ The King Anglican College became part of the Anglican Schools Commission and subsequently changed its name to Cobram Anglican Grammar School (Cobram AGS).

-Construction in 2017 saw the new Performing Arts Centre be developed and the Arts Technology Wing extended.
-The landscaped surrounds provide students with a relaxing outdoor space to enjoy at recess and lunch time.
+Further construction in 2017 saw the Performing Arts Centre be developed and the Arts Technology Wing extended.
+The landscaped surrounds now provided students with a more relaxing outdoor space to enjoy at recess and lunch time.

-In 2019 the School's Agriculture Centre was extended and student now grow a variety of crops, fruit and vegetables.
+In 2019 the School's Agriculture Centre was extended and students now grow a variety of crops, fruit and vegetables.

 In 2020 the pedestrian crossing and development of Campbell Road upgraded the front of the school.

-2021 sees an expansion of our sub school structure where it will function as two instead of three, Junior School (Foundation to Year Six and Senior School (Years Seven to Twelve).
+2021 saw an expansion of our sub-school structure, now functioning as two instead of three - Junior School (Foundation to Year Six and Senior School (Years Seven to Twelve).

-Cobram Anglican Grammar School is an exciting place to be, as we continue to develop and implement our School Master Plan.
+Cobram Anglican Grammar School is an exciting place to be presently and promises to be even more so in the future as we continue to develop and implement our School Master Plan and expand our facilities.